The first terms in the expansion of the Bergman kernel in higher degrees: Introduction

 \section{Introduction}

-The Bergman kernel of a \kahler manifold endowed with a positive line bundle $L$ is the smooth kernel of the Kodaira Laplacian $\Box^L =\db^L \db^{L,*} + \db^{L,*}\db^L$.
+The Bergman kernel of a \kahler manifold endowed with a positive line bundle $L$ is the smooth kernel of the orthogonal projection on the kernel of the Kodaira Laplacian $\Box^L =\db^L \db^{L,*} + \db^{L,*}\db^L$.
 The existence of a diagonal asymptotic expansion of the Bergman kernel associated with the $p^{th}$ tensor power of $L$ when $p\to + \infty$ and the form of the leading term were proved in \cite{MR1064867}, \cite{MR1699887} and \cite{MR1616718}.
-Moreover, the coefficients in this expansion encode geometric informations about the underlying manifold, and therefor they have been studied closely: the second and third terms were computed by Lu \cite{MR1749048}, X. Wang~\cite{MR2154820}, L. Wang \cite{MR2717131} and recently by Ma-Marinescu \cite{MR2876259} in different degrees of generality.
-This asymptotic plays an important role in various problems of \kahler geometry, see for instance \cite{MR1916953} or \cite{Fine:2010fk}.
+Moreover, the coefficients in this expansion encode geometric information about the underlying manifold, and therefore they have been studied closely: the second and third terms were computed by Lu \cite{MR1749048}, X. Wang~\cite{MR2154820}, L. Wang \cite{MR2717131} and by Ma-Marinescu \cite{MR2876259} in different degrees of generality (see also the recent paper \cite{Xu:2011fk}).
+This asymptotics plays an important role in various problems of \kahler geometry; see for instance \cite{MR1916953} or \cite{Fine:2010fk}.
 We refer the reader to the book \cite{ma-marinescu} for a comprehensive study of the Bergman kernel and its applications.
 See also the survey \cite{MR2827819}.

-In fact, Dai-Liu-Ma established the asymptotic of the Bergman kernel in the symplectic case in \cite{MR2215454}, using the heat kernel (cf. also Ma-Marinescu \cite{MR2246888}).
-Recently, this asymptotic in the symplectic case found an application in the study of variation of Hodge structures of vector bundles by Charbonneau and Stern in \cite{Charbonneau:2011uq}.
+In fact, Dai-Liu-Ma established the asymptotic development of the Bergman kernel in the symplectic case in \cite{MR2215454}, using the heat kernel (cf. also Ma-Marinescu \cite{MR2246888}).
+Recently, this asymptotics in the symplectic case found an application in the study of variation of Hodge structures of vector bundles by Charbonneau and Stern in \cite{Charbonneau:2011uq}.
 In their setting, the Bergman kernel is the kernel of a Kodaira-like Laplacian on a twisted bundle $L\otimes E$, where $E$ is a (not necessarily holomorphic) complex vector bundle.
-Because of that, the Bergman kernel no longer concentrates in degree~0 (unlike it did in the \kahler case), and the asymptotic of its restriction to the $(0,2j)$-forms is related to the degree of \textquoteleft non-holomorphicity\textquoteright of $E$.
+Because of that, the Bergman kernel is no longer supported in degree~0 (unlike it did in the \kahler case), and the asymptotic development of its restriction to the $(0,2j)$-forms is related to the degree of \textquoteleft non-holomorphicity\textquoteright of $E$.